Manipur: MSCW calls for workplace sexual harassment prevention

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The chairperson further added that “Even though the provision of women empowerment has been given, it is meaningless until and unless we apply it in our daily lives.”
+The Chairperson further added that even though the provision of women empowerment has been given, it is meaningless until and unless we apply it in our daily lives.

 The event was jointly organized by the DIPR and MSCW.